naturalsciences/ears3-server/readme.md

 sudo apt-get install git
 ```

+Or download the zip from https://github.com/naturalsciences/ears3-server/archive/refs/heads/master.zip, and unzip

 ## Get the required files for the EARS server, including the Dockerfile

 Go to where you want to install the docker container.
-The location has no special need for permissions, as all docker operations require root rights anyway. `/home/general-user/` is a fine location, where general-user is the name of a general user.
+The location has no special need for permissions, as all docker operations require root rights anyway. `/home/general-user/` is a fine location.

 ```
 cd <installation directory>
 git clone https://github.com/naturalsciences/ears3-server.git
 cd ears3-server
 ```

+Or unzip the zip into <installation directory>/ears3-server.

 You also need to download the acquisition launcher from https://share.naturalsciences.be/f/18ddde1d5eb14981b8ee/?dl=1 and put it in ears3-server/Acquisition_System/techsas-run.
 Recent builds became too large for github (100MB).

 ## Create the docker container and run the image